Childhood and Education Journey of Mark Kelly in Timeline

 2013: Founded Americans for Responsible Solutions

-In 2013, Mark Kelly and Gabby Giffords founded Americans for Responsible Solutions, a political action committee campaigning for gun control.
+In 2013, Kelly and Giffords founded Americans for Responsible Solutions, a political action committee that campaigned for gun control measures.

 In 2015, Mark Kelly appeared on an episode of Celebrity Jeopardy!.